Ran Carthon: Detroit Lions

 Carthon finished his career with the Detroit Lions during the second half of the 2006 season.

 Executive career

 Atlanta Falcons

 After retiring, Carthon was hired by the Atlanta Falcons as a pro scout in 2008.
 He spent the next four seasons in Atlanta.

 St. Louis / Los Angeles Rams

 In 2012, Carthon was hired by the St. Louis Rams as their director of player personnel.

 San Francisco 49ers

 In 2017, Carthon was hired by the San Francisco 49ers as their director of pro personnel.
-In 2021, Carthon was promoted to director of player personnel.
+He was promoted to director of player personnel in 2021.

 Tennessee Titans

-On January 18, 2023, Carthon was hired by the Tennessee Titans as their general manager.